opiopan/fsmapper-docs/docs/libs/mapper/Keystroke/Keystroke_duration.md

 ```lua
 Keystroke.duration
 ```
-The duration of key press.
+The time in milliseconds to hold the key down before releasing it.

 ## Type
+numeric